VISEN Pharmaceuticals Closes $150 Million Series B Financing to Accelerate the Development and Commercialization of its Innovative Endocrinology Therapies in Greater China

 Mr. Shan Fu, Managing Partner at Vivo Capital and board member of VISEN Pharmaceuticals, commented: "There is tremendous opportunity and commercial potential for VISEN Pharmaceuticals.
 We believe that in this dynamic market, VISEN's leadership team will continuously create value for shareholders by bringing breakthrough therapeutics to the Greater China market.
 Vivo Capital is excited to continuously support VISEN Pharmaceuticals in its mission and development".
 Dr. Dandan Dong, Managing Director of Vivo Capital and board member of VISEN Pharmaceuticals, said: "VISEN Pharmaceuticals has made remarkable achievements over the past two years as the leading endocrinology expert in China, and has built an innovative drug pipeline to address huge unmet medical needs.
 The participation of new investors in the Series B financing is an important milestone underscoring the strong confidence of investors in the growth of the company as a leading pharmaceutical company focusing on endocrinology products in Greater China."

 "VISEN Pharmaceuticals has introduced an impressive and highly differentiated endocrinology-focused drug pipeline to patients in Greater China, and we are very delighted to support the clinical development of the drug candidates.
-With advanced platform technology from Ascendis Pharma and win-win collaboration between strategic investors and the Company, we believe that the Company will accelerate the process of bringing in the world's leading therapeutics to Chinese patients and promote the rapid and healthy growth of the industry." commented by Cyber Cao, Managing Director at Sequoia China.
+With advanced platform technology from Ascendis Pharma and win-win collaboration between strategic investors and the Company, we believe that the Company will accelerate the process of bringing in the world's leading therapeutics to Chinese patients and promote the rapid and healthy growth of the industry." commented by Cyber Cao, Managing Director at Sequoia Capital China.

 With its "Patient First" approach, VISEN Pharmaceuticals is developing its leading clinical assets: TransCon hGH (lonapegsomatropin), TransCon PTH, and TransCon CNP, in the Greater China market.
 Currently, the Phase 3 study of TransCon hGH (lonapegsomatropin) in China is ongoing.
 The ACcomplisH China Phase 2 study of TransCon CNP just received IND approval from the National Medical Product Administration on 7th January 2021 and will soon be initiated in coordination with the ACcomplisH trial, which is the Phase 2 global clinical trial of TransCon CNP being conducted by Ascendis Pharma.